kabiiQ/BeatmapExporter/README.md

 While I experienced no scenario that would cause data loss in testing, any time you are messing with a file like this you should definitely back up your original `collection.db` in a different location first.

+### Skin Export

+As of version 2.7.0, there is an option to export your osu! skins.
+This was added by request to enable recovery of skins from a different lazer folder.

 # Download/Usage

 Executables are available from the [Releases](https://github.com/kabiiQ/BeatmapExporter/releases) section on GitHub.